thenaivekid/Stock-market-analysis-and-trading-BDC-capstone-project/run.md

 docker-compose --version
 - if some other process is using the port used by my continers stop those processes as well

+### if port is already used, rm that
+sudo lsof -i :9001
+kill pid
 ### 1. Start the Big Data Infrastructure
 ```bash
 # Navigate to BigDataCluster directory